 Women Connect Program Manager

 Chairperson: Jeff Floyd

 Margie van der Zalm

 THE FOUNDER OF OUR EMERGENCY FOOD RELIEF: Vale Phil Dixon

 The community of Phillip Island lost one of its most valuable helpers in March of this year with the sad passing of Phil Dixon.
 PICAL owes a huge debt of gratitude to Phil, who worked here as a volunteer and on our committee of management for many years.
 Phil created the emergency food relief service in December 2008, largely in response to the Global Financial Crisis.
 With the assistance of local churches, Phil organised donations from surrounding Cowes businesses and local supermarkets.
 The service has operated continuously since then, with the contribution of many other local groups, banks and community organisations.
 Since 2008, it’s estimated the service Phil started has fed in excess of 10,000 people.

 In October 2019, PICAL recognised Phil’s commitment to helping the community, by naming the emergency food relief service the "Phil Dixon Pantry" and presenting Phil with a Lifetime Service Certificate.
 A plaque bearing Phil’s name now permanently welcomes visitors to the Pantry in honour of her ongoing legacy to the community of Phillip Island.

 Presenting Phil with her plaque in October 2019.

 From L to R: Barbara Parrot, Phil Dixon, Kylie McMurray and Chris Burns

-The Phillip Island Community and Learning Centre Inc. Annual General Meeting was held Thursday June 25th 2020 at 6:30pm online via Zoom.
+The Phillip Island Community and Learning Centre Inc. Annual General Meeting is held every 12 months, the last being Thursday June 25th 2020 at 6:30pm online via Zoom.